He found the path to North Fort. Jonathan could not describe it as a road. That would be overly generous, no matter how maps recorded it.

 “…if this is abused after this proclamation has been posted, all parties involved in the theft will be prosecuted.”

 “My family will come back!”

-Remaining mounted, Jonathan waited while the herald read the full proclamation.
-The people’s response and joy lifted his spirits.
-He bowed to the commandant, then watched the furious Greysun retreat into his office.
+Remaining mounted, Jonathan waited while the herald finished.
+The people’s joy lifted his spirits.
+He bowed to the commandant and then watched the furious Greysun retreat into his office.